ofirdahan750/web_project_1/README.md

 ### Installing

-No additional installation is required beyond taking or using Npm.
+No additional installation is required beyond taking or using NPM.
 ### Executing program

 Live-server is recommended